FedericoMilanesio/Unito-NeuralNetworks/README.md

-# Tutorial Notebooks for Neural Networks and Deep Learning
+# Tutorial Notebooks for Pytorch
 This repository contains Jupyter notebooks used for tutoring students in the [Neural Networks](https://www.fisicamagistrale.unito.it/do/corsi.pl/Show?_id=6e6f) and [Deep Learning](https://fisica-sc.campusnet.unito.it/do/corsi.pl/Show?_id=curx) courses during the academic year 2023/2024.
 The tutorials cover various topics related to the usage of PyTorch, a popular deep learning framework.

 ### Contents